gvwilson/buildtogether.tech/src/thinking/index.md

 but they're adding it back into the ones column instead of carrying it over to the tens column.

-Each of these wrong answers has [%i "diagnostic power (of formative assessment)" %][%g diagnostic_power "diagnostic power" %][%/i%].
+Each of these wrong answers has [%g diagnostic_power "diagnostic power" %][%i "diagnostic power (of formative assessment)" %].
 Like a good unit test, this multiple choice question doesn't just tell us that something is wrong: it points us at the source of the problem.
-Using questions like these in class in order to diagnose misunderstandings so that they can be corrected is called [%i "formative assessment" %][%g formative_assessment "formative assessment" %][%/i%] because it forms (or shapes) the learning as it is taking place.
+Using questions like these in class in order to diagnose misunderstandings so that they can be corrected is called [%g formative_assessment "formative assessment" %][%i "formative assessment" %] because it forms (or shapes) the learning as it is taking place.

 A good formative assessment question takes 30--60 seconds to do (so that it